Matir/blog/_drafts/hacker-summer-camp-2018-prep-guide.md

 want to carry around, take a short break at times, etc.  Others feel that getting more distance between themselves and the conferences is superior.
 At the end of the day, it comes down to personal preference (and potentially cost, depending on the hotels you're comparing).
+I put a [full comparison list](/2016/02/18/hacker-summer-camp-planning-guide.html#hotel) in my 2016 summer camp guide.

 Airfare is already going up as well.
 Whether or not it will keep going up is a mystery (I don't think anyone really understands airfare pricing, even the